mbudit/ezumrah/README.md

 A React Native mobile application for Umrah and Hajj travel booking services.

+# BEFORE YOU GO AHEAD

+Use JDK 17 and make sure the project's NDK matches your device's NDK in your Android's SDK folder.

 ## 📱 Project Overview

 This is a mobile-first application built with React Native that allows users to: